 Your Workplace Reflection Questions: _____________________________________________

-1.Personal Level: Let’s take an example scenario in this company: Hassan, a Muslim Trans Man comes to his manager Debbie about an issue he’s having with a client who continues to misgender him.
-Though Debbie suggests “just remind the client to use your pronouns!”
+1. Personal Level: Let’s take an example scenario in this company: Hassan, a Muslim Trans Man comes to his manager Debbie about an issue he’s having with a client who continues to misgender him.
+Debbie suggests “Just remind the client to use your pronouns!”
 Hassan finds that the client becomes very fearful and defensive whenever he speaks up about it.
 Hassan starts avoiding meetings with this client.
 When his manager Debbie does performance reviews, he is marked as “deficient” in the area of commitment because he has missed so many important client meetings.

-Personal Level Prompt: Where in your workplace problem does people’s behaviour at the interpersonal level affect people from marginalised communities?
+Personal Level Prompt: Where in your workplace problem does people’s behavior at the interpersonal level affect people from marginalized communities?
 How might the limitations of their own identity affect how they see things through an intersectional lens? _________________________________________________________

 2. Team Level: Let’s take an example scenario in this company: Tanya, a Black and Korean Woman has expressed that in a predominantly White workplace, she needs community to decompress and feel safe.
 A colleague suggests that she join the company’s Black Employee Resource Group (ERG), but while there Tanya feels that her Asian identity is erased.

 By design, ERGs and affinity groups are often not intersectional.
-This means that some employees are left with the burden of being forced to choose between their marginalised identities when seeking community, even though these systems of oppression overlap and create particular lived realities based on these intersections.
+This means that some employees are left with the burden of being forced to choose between their marginalized identities when seeking community, even though these systems of oppression overlap and create particular lived realities based on these intersections.

 Team Level Prompt: Where in your workplace problem have teams failed to incorporate an intersectional lens?
 What is the impact?
-How can team resources consider the specific needs of people with multiple marginalised identities? _______________________________________ ___________________________________________________________________________
+How can team resources consider the specific needs of people with multiple marginalized identities? _______________________________________ ___________________________________________________________________________

 3. Policy Level: Let’s take an example scenario in this company: Andre, a Disabled Latine Man was recently fired for not delivering his products on time.

 When we dig deeper, we see Andre has not been able to access enough leave, despite his having a physical disability that is not fully covered by the healthcare plan the company provides.
-Given that Andre grew up working class, we can see how disablism and classism are intersecting at the company’s policy level to create additional burden on Andre.
+Given that Andre grew up working class, we can see how disablism and classism are intersecting at the company’s policy level to create an additional burden on Andre.
 While a Disabled person with financial means may be able to meet their needs outside the healthcare plan, Andre’s experience of disablism is compounded by classism, as he is left without the needed financial support to meet his basic health needs.
-Because the company has not incorporated an intersectional lens into their leave and healthcare policies, Andre was set up for failure.
+Because the company has not incorporated an intersectional lens into its leave and healthcare policies, Andre was set up for failure.

 Policy Level Prompt: Where in your workplace problem are there company policies that have not incorporated an intersectional lens?
 What will it take to redesign these policies according to a wide range of intersectional employee needs?_____________________________________ ___________________________________________________________________________